Met Gala returns: A guide to fashion’s big night | WTOP News

 Of course.
 The Met Gala theme for this year is “Gilded glamour, white-tie,” guests have been told.

-This one will showcase some lesser-known designers, and also some top film directors, including Sofia Coppola, Martin Scorsese, host King, and last year’s Oscar winner Chloé Zhao.
-Their work will be displayed in the period rooms of the American Wing, so expect some grand fashion, like those gowns from HBO’s “The Gilded Age.”
+This exhibit showcases overlooked figures in fashion history, many of them women and people of color, through the talents of some top film directors, including Sofia Coppola, Martin Scorsese, host King, and last year’s Oscar winner Chloé Zhao.
+Their work will be displayed in the period rooms of the American Wing, so expect some grand fashion related to the theme — like those gowns from HBO’s “The Gilded Age.”
 Artfully ripped jeans, this time?
 Not so much.

 Not really.
 Some eschew it and just go for big and crazy.
 But expect some guests to have carefully researched the theme and to come in perfect sync with the exhibit.
 It was hard to beat the carpet, for example, when the theme was “Catholic imagination” and Rihanna came as the pope, Zendaya channeled Joan of Arc, and Perry navigated the crowd with a set of enormous angel wings.